System-Level Analysis of Module Uncertainty Quantification in the Autonomy Pipeline: Case Study System Descriptions

 \subsection{Autonomous Driving System}

-Our first system under consideration is a modular autonomous vehicle (AV) software pipeline and is based on the DiffStack system described in \cite{karkus2022diffstack}.
-This system is composed of a predictor for forecasting the trajectory of uncontrolled agents in the environment ($f_1$), a sampling-based planner ($f_2$), and a model-predictive controller (MPC) ($f_3$).
-The ego vehicle controlled by the system operates in simulations of real road environments from the nuScenes dataset \cite{CaesarBankitiEtAl2019}.
-We focus our analysis on the uncertainty at the output of the trajectory predictor and as used by the planner.

-In our AV stack, the trajectory predictor is the Trajectron++ model \cite{salzmann2020trajectron++}.
-For our analysis, the input $x$ consists of the non-ego agent histories.
-The output of the predictor is a Gaussian Mixture Model (GMM) whose modes are the predicted non-ego agent future states, and we treat the mean of the most likely mode as $y_1$.
-The sampling-based planner is designed with an internal cost function $C^{\text{int}}$ that balances the objectives of self-driving:
+One system that we analyze in this work is an autonomous driving software pipeline introduced in \cite{karkus2022diffstack}.
+We use the nuScenes dataset \cite{CaesarBankitiEtAl2019}, which contains real driving data from Boston and Singapore.
+This system is represented in Figure \ref{fig:case_studies1}.

+Similar to Figure \ref{fig:cover_figure}(a), this is a 3-module system comprised of a trajectory forecaster for other agents in the environment ($f_1$), a sampling-based planner ($f_2$), and a controller using MPC ($f_3$).
+Here, the trajectory forecaster is the Trajectron++ model \cite{salzmann2020trajectron++}, a recurrent model designed for autonomous driving which takes, among other inputs, non-ego agent state histories and outputs a Gaussian Mixture Model (GMM) representing the distribution of a non-ego agent's future control actions, which are converted into trajectories given the agent's dynamics.
+This distribution can help to capture uncertainty heuristics about the non-ego agent's future motion.
+For example, we may take the uncertainty measure of the predictor to be (i) the entropy of the most-likely Gaussian of the GMM, which we denote as $\sigma_{ML}$, or (ii) the entropy of the categorical distribution over the GMM's modes, which we write as $\sigma_K$.
+These values are normalized to lie in $[0, 1]$.

+The planner takes candidate trajectory samples and outputs the trajectory sample that minimizes an internal cost function $C^{\text{int}}$, as seen in \cite{karkus2022diffstack}:

-where the terms denote the cost of collision, distance to goal, lane lateral deviation, lane heading deviation, and control effort, respectively.
-The planner samples dynamically feasible splines and selects the plan with the lowest internal cost ($y_2$).
-Finally, the MPC controller \cite{amos2018differentiable} solves an iterative linear quadratic regulator problem to further optimize the planner's selected plan.
-The resulting trajectory is $y_3$.
-Without loss of generality, following \cite{karkus2022diffstack}, the system produces predictions only for the uncontrolled agent closest to the ego vehicle and uses the ground truth future states of the other agents.
+where $s$ represents the trajectory sample, $\hat{s}$ represents the trajectory modes of the GMM prediction distribution along with their probabilities, $g$ is the goal, and $m$ is the lane graph.
+Each term denotes the cost of collision, the distance to the goal, the lane lateral deviation, the lane heading deviation, and the control effort, respectively.
+The $w$ values are weights.
+Finally, the MPC controller outputs the final ego agent trajectory by solving an iterative LQR problem optimizing this internal cost, using the planned trajectory as a starting point for the optimization.
+Following \cite{karkus2022diffstack}, we evaluate the predictions only for the non-ego agent that is closest to the ego agent at the current time, which we will call the \textit{target} agent.